Pancoast Tumor Diagnosis

 - Biopsy – A needle biopsy is used to obtain cells from the mass for the pathologist to verify that it is indeed a lung cancer presenting as a Pancoast tumor.

 Why is a Pancoast tumor difficult to diagnose?

 The process of diagnosing a Pancoast tumor is not always as straightforward as running the tests mentioned above.
-Patients with Pancoast tumors often present with symptoms that are similar to the symptoms of less serious conditions, such as cervical arthritis or degenerative disease of the shoulder.
+Patients with Pancoast tumors often present with symptoms that are similar to the symptoms of less serious conditions, such as arthritis in the neck or degenerative disease of the shoulder.
 As a result, their physician may not suspect cancer until the symptoms get progressively worse or a surprise growth in the lung is found on a chest X-ray.
-Additionally, Pancoast syndrome, a collection of individual symptoms such as shoulder or arm pain experienced together, is typically reported by Pancoast tumor patients.
-Very rarely some of these symptoms might be caused by other malignancies, such as lymphoma or lymphatoid granulomatosis.
+Additionally, the Pancoast syndrome, a collection of individual symptoms such as shoulder or arm pain experienced together, is typically reported by Pancoast tumor patients.
+Very rarely some of these symptoms might be caused by other malignancies, such as lymphoma or lymphoid granulomatosis.
 This can further complicate the diagnostic process.

 While some physicians may never have diagnosed one of these uncommon lung malignancies, Moffitt Cancer Center’s highly experienced oncologists specializing in lung cancer have helped many Pancoast tumor patients get the answers they deserve.
 Whether you’re dealing with unusual symptoms that your primary physician just can’t pinpoint, or you have already received a Pancoast tumor diagnosis and would like a second opinion, we’re here to help.
 To schedule a visit at Moffitt Cancer Center, call 1-888-663-3488 or fill out a new patient registration form.
 No referral is required.